kumina/birdwatcher/README.md

-When using [Calico](https://www.projectcalico.org/) in combination with [Kubernetes](http://kubernetes.io/]), it may make sense to have some basic monitoring through it through [Prometheus](https://prometheus.io/).
+When using [Calico](https://www.projectcalico.org/) in combination with [Kubernetes](http://kubernetes.io/]), it may make sense to have some basic monitoring for it through [Prometheus](https://prometheus.io/).

 This utility implements a simple web server written in Python that extracts metrics from the BIRD internet routing daemon that is used by